‘Mamma-Mia vibes’: Inside the Greek family resort that’s all over celebrity Instagram right now

 We sailed out towards the orange-streaked horizon, clutching glasses of complimentary champagne (juice for the kids), and looked back at the resort from a new perspective.
 It sat enticingly, on the edge of the water – our haven away from home.

 That’s what holidays are about – seeing things from new angles.
 A break from the grind.
-After the last year of such uncertain times, Sani was the escape we needed – a sanctuary that felt both very safe and very essential.
+After the last few years of such uncertain times, Sani was the escape we needed – a sanctuary that felt both very safe and very essential.